-Objective 1.10 Policy 1.9 - Encourage Work with the Imperial Irrigation District and agriculture water users to underground-pipelining of all open canals adjacent to and within urban areas to prevent accidental drownings, without placing unreasonable cost burden on agricultural water users.
+Objective 1.10 Policy 1.9 - Encourage Work with the Imperial Irrigation District and agriculture water users to prevent accidental drownings, without placing unreasonable cost burden on agricultural water users.

-Objective 1.11 Policy 1.10 Recognize that certain lands are unsuitable for high density Restrict residential development and on unsuitable lands, recognizing that prohibition or restriction of such high density residential uses are in the public interest, health, and safety.
+Objective 1.11 Policy 1.10 Recognize that certain lands are unsuitable for high density Restrict residential development and on unsuitable lands, recognizing that prohibition or restriction of such high-density residential uses are in the public interest, health, and safety.